Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 Usually as you get started writing feature files you might be tempted to write them with a _procedure-driven_ mindset, which is just step-by-step instructions with actions and expected results.
-Let's say you are asked to write an scenario describing the Login to QAsimodo procedure.
+Let's say you are asked to write a scenario describing the Login to QAsimodo procedure.
 Usually before writing the scenario you first think on the whole process as follows:
 1. Open a web browser -> Once the browser opens successfully you go to 2.
 2. Go to QAsimodo login page -> Once the page is loaded you go to 3
 3. Enter Username and Password